FlagOpen/FlagEmbedding/README.md

 We train some new cross-encoders on a multilingual pair data based on LLM.
 The data format is similar to our embedding models, but with the addition of prompt data.
+You can perform inference using specific layers or using the entire layers.
 You can fine-tune it easily following our [example](https://github.com/FlagOpen/FlagEmbedding/tree/master/FlagEmbedding/llm_reranker#fine-tune).

 For more details please refer to [./FlagEmbedding/llm_reranker/README.md](https://chat.openai.com/c/d01ef7ef-5c1c-4e2a-89aa-15f31f5ac368).